oicr-gsi/bamQC/filter_downsample.md

 Picard MarkDuplicates has a separate downsampling method from other metrics.
 The two downsampling operations are implemented as separate WDL tasks, which can be efficiently parallelized by Cromwell.

+Downsampling is not applied when using the mosdepth tool to compute depth of coverage.

 ## Filtering

 We remove the following undesirable read types: